tokenfires/emberhearth/README.md

 kk, rest is generated...

-[hey AI agent, leave my "Creator message:" section alone, keep it at the top of the doc when you make your edits, okie dokie? muchas g mon ami]
+[hey AI agent, leave my "Creator message:" section alone, keep it at the top of the doc when you make your edits, okie dokie?]

 ---